Danzig-Wonneberg / Gdansk-Ujescisko

 Bruno von Stolzenberg

 ......
-A monument was erected in rememberance of the former cemetery in November 2008.
+A monument was erected in remembrance of the former cemetery in November 2008.

 Inscription: ...
 Former protestant cemetery at Wonnenberg ...